 Kathy DonCarlos of the Northern Waters Land Trust agrees, “Our protection efforts are focused on tullibee, a preferred forage fish of walleye, northern pike, muskellunge and lake trout.
 They require cold, well-oxygenated waters, a condition most common in lakes with deep water and healthy watersheds.
 We greatly appreciate the Schwartz’s commitment to protect their property and contribute to efforts to secure a healthy and resilient lake and watershed into the future.”

-When the Schwartz family approached the Minnesota Land Trust in late 2018 to explore a conservation easement on their land, their goal was to protect important natural features, as well as continue the legacy their late father had created.
+The Schwartz family received a mailing from the Northern Waters Land Trust about conservation easements in late 2018, and began to explore a conservation easement on their land with a goal to protect important natural features, as well as continue the legacy their late father had created.

 “He was a hunter, and walked the land more than any of us kids ever did,” said Lynn.
 “Growing up as kids we were always getting out on the water, but he was really interested in the land.
 Doing this was to preserve it, and what he would have wanted done with it.
 This easement is in many ways a tribute to him.”